 Was it a waste of time?

-The above issues will be resolved, AI will consume more original writing that, this very minute, is being produced by more creative and innovative humans.
-It will probably master nuance and it will learn to generate good questions, with good parameters, and there is little doubt that it will be used in film and writing, held back or limited only by WGA, AGA and future regulatory limitations.
+The above issues will be resolved; AI will consume more original writing that, at this very moment, is being produced by more creative and innovative humans.
+It will likely master nuance and learn to generate good questions, with suitable parameters.
+There is little doubt that it will be used in film and writing, held back or limited only by the WGA, AGA, and future regulatory limitations.

-I conclude that AI has social implications, found within the scope of book and film, that make it problematic for me.
-AI is seductive because it caters to our inner sloth and allows us to follow the path of less resistance.
+I conclude that AI has social implications, as explored within the scope of books and films.
+AI is seductive because it caters to our inner sloth, allowing us to follow the path of least resistance.
 Yawn.

 We are no longer on a slippery slope when it comes to bots and the written word.
-We are floating on a river moving toward the lowest resting place, before settling there.
+We are floating on a river moving toward the deepest resting place, before settling (read: dying) there.
 Our laziness, and their speed and ease, may be our downfall.

 Jury Consultants and Book Editors: Shared Traits